Supreme Court Likely To Issue Major Ruling on Ballot Harvesting Soon

 However, Brnovich argued (pdf) to the Supreme Court that the law barely impacted minority groups’ ability to vote and cited “slight statistical differences.”

-“No one was denied the opportunity,” he said in his arguments before the court.
+“No one was denied the opportunity,” he said in his arguments before the court earlier this year.

 Brnovich further stipulated there are a “plethora of options” for voters to cast ballots in elections, saying that the 9th Circuit Court of Appeals used that small statistical difference and then “tried to extrapolate that somehow that Arizona’s laws were racist or unconstitutional.”